spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ### VCS Agents

+VCS Agents are intended for users who have privately accessible version control systems (VCS), if your VCS is not private, then you do not need to use a VCS Agent.

-If you're using VCS Agents with a privately accessible VCS instance then your private workers will also need to have direct network access to that VCS instance.
-You'll also need to inform the private workers of the target network address for each of your VCS Agent Pools:
+ When using private workers with a privately accessible version control system, you will need to ensure that your private workers have direct network access to your Version Control System.
+Additionally, you will need to inform the private workers of the target network address for each of your VCS Agent Pools.
+To do this, setup a variable mapping similar to the following example below, for each private VCS you are seeking to integrate.

 ```bash
 export SPACELIFT_PRIVATEVCS_MAPPING_NAME_0=bitbucket_pool